botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 What it also means is that if you control the child, you can reach the parent, even ransom blackmail them if your intend.

-Fransisca's domain <span class="grn">Administrator</span> privileges on the Child Domain Controller gave the operator something extraordinarily valuable, the ability to ask the domain controller to share its most sensitive secret.
+Fransisca's domain <span class="grn">Administrator</span> <span class="cyan">privileges</span> on the Child Domain Controller gave the operator something extraordinarily valuable, the ability to ask the domain controller to share its most sensitive secret.
 Every single Kerberos <span class="prp">ticket</span> issued in the child domain, every login, every file access, every authentication, was ultimately signed with a cryptographic key belonging to one special account called the `MasterGrantingKeyAccount`.
 Whoever held that key could forge any <span class="prp">ticket</span> they wanted.
 The operator performed a routine-looking domain synchronisation request, the same replication process that domain controllers use every day to stay in sync with each other.
 The child domain controller handed over the key without complaint.
 The monitoring system logged an Event 4662, replication activity on a domain controller, but nothing out of the ordinary.
 Perhaps the blue team night shift glanced at it and assumed Fransisca was running her regular administrative tasks.

 With the master key in hand, the operator sat quietly at the attacker's desktop and crafted what is known as a Golden <span class="prp">ticket</span>.
 This was a Kerberos authentication credential signed with the child domain's own genuine key, one that the operator wrote themselves.
 It declared the bearer to be the child domain's <span class="grn">Administrator</span>, but it contained one extra ingredient hidden inside, the group identifier of the **Special Admins** group from the parent domain.